-Solid vertical lines in the margins within the body of the code indicate a technical change from the requirements of the 2018 edition.
-Deletion indicators in the form of an arrow (\implies) are provided in the margin where an entire section, exception or table has been deleted or an item in a list of items or a row of a table has been deleted.
+Solid vertical lines in the margins within the body of the code indicate a technical change from the requirements of the 2018 IFC edition.
+Deletion indicators in the form of an arrow (\implies) are provided in the margin where an entire section, paragraph, exception or table has been deleted or an item in a list of items or a table has been deleted from the 2018 IFC edition.
+Double vertical lines in the margins within the body of the code indicate North Carolina Building Code Council amendments to the base code.
+An open deletion arrow (>) in the margin indicates North Carolina deletions from the International Fire Code.